Who to TellSave as Favorite

 Your boss?
 Your coworkers?
 Human resources?
 The answer depends on you and your experience in your work environment.
 First, determine who really needs to know and start by talking to those people who make you feel most comfortable.
 If you're completely in doubt, start with HR and let their experience help guide and support you through the "telling" process.

 Telling your boss can be uncomfortable, but it can actually protect you in the long run.
-Studies show that an alarming one-in-four cancer survivors say they were confronted with some type of discriminatory behavior in the workplace.
-If you find yourself in that position, remember that the Americans with Disabilities Act only protects you if you've made your employer aware of your disease (for more information about the ADA and for specific information on your situation contact the Cancer Legal Resource Center).
+If you find yourself confronted with some type of discriminatory behavior in the workplace, remember that the Americans with Disabilities Act only protects you if you've made your employer aware of your disease (for more information about the ADA and for specific information on your situation contact the National Cancer Legal Services Network or LawHelp.org).
 In other words, what your boss doesn't know could wind up hurting you.

 Then again, you might be pleasantly surprised at the reactions you get.
 As many of us have discovered, our bosses can turn out to be far more than just supervisors.
 They can be sources of strength, hope and encouragement, far outside the professional realm.
 Joanne W. found immediate relief and support when she disclosed her news to her immediate supervisor: "My supervisor's reaction was warm and loving.
 She gave me a hug and cried with me.
 Then she told me that she would 'take care of everything'."